sqlmapproject/sqlmap/Usage.md

 Option: `--headers`

-It is possible to provide extra HTTP headers by setting the `--headers` switch.
+It is possible to provide extra HTTP headers by setting the option `--headers`.
 Each header must be separated by a newline and it is much easier to provide them from the configuration INI file.
 You can take a look at the sample `sqlmap.conf` file for such case.

 Example against a MySQL target: